highcharts/highcharts/docs/advanced-chart-features/annotations-gui.md

 How to implement a custom dialog window, is best explained with an example where we change the background color of a circle annotation.

 1. First we define a dialog window in HTML.
-Notice the classname `highcharts-popup-annotations` of the outer `div` element.
-We need this classname in the [`navigation.events.showPopup`](https://api.highcharts.com/highcharts/navigation.events.showPopup) event later on.
+Notice the class name `highcharts-popup-annotations` of the outer `div` element.
+We need this class name in the [`navigation.events.showPopup`](https://api.highcharts.com/highcharts/navigation.events.showPopup) event later on.

   _Example of a dialog window with a color input field_